Have you got an abundance of nasturtiums growing in your garden? Here are 10 ways you can cook with nasturtium flowers, seeds, and leaves.

 If you have an abundance of nasturtium seeds, pick the seeds before they bloom and try making nasturtium capers.
 This recipe is simple to make and only uses five affordable ingredients.

-Nasturtium butter
+Nasturtium Butter

 If you have an abundance of nasturtium flowers, try making nasturtium butter.
 It will turn bland butter into an exciting condiment.
 Nasturtium flowers carry a slightly peppery flavour with hints of sweet nectar and contain beneficial vitamins and minerals including vitamin B1, B2, B3 and C, manganese, iron, phosphorus and calcium.